 Section IV: Termination

 The SGA Advisor, in consultation with the President, Cabinet, and other direct supervisors, is responsible for overseeing staff terminations.
-The final decision must be confirmed by the Senior Director of Human Resources.
+The final decision must be confirmed by the Biola University Senior Director of Human Resources.

 For the termination of the President, the SGA Advisor, in consultation with the Senior Director of Human Resources, holds the responsibility for the decision.